zhullyb/monyhar/monyhar/docs/security/post-spectre-webdev.md

 In early 2018, [Spectre][spectre] made it clear that a foundational security boundary the web aimed to maintain was substantially less robust than expected.
 This revelation has pushed web browsers to shift their focus from the platform-level origin boundary to an OS-level process boundary.
-Chromium's [threat model][post-spectre-rethink], for instance, now asserts that "active web content … will be able to read any and all data in the address space of the process that hosts it".
+Monyhar's [threat model][post-spectre-rethink], for instance, now asserts that "active web content … will be able to read any and all data in the address space of the process that hosts it".
 This  shift in thinking imposes a shift in development practice, both for browser vendors, and for web developers.
-Browsers need to align the origin boundary with the process boundary through fundamental refactoring projects (for example, Chromium's [Site Isolation][site-isolation], and Firefox's [Project Fission][project-fission]).
+Browsers need to align the origin boundary with the process boundary through fundamental refactoring projects (for example, Monyhar's [Site Isolation][site-isolation], and Firefox's [Project Fission][project-fission]).
 Moreover, browsers must provide web developers with tools to mitigate risk in the short term, and should push the platform towards safe default behaviors in the long term.
 The bad news